MayamaTakeshi/sip-lab/DOC.md

 - do speech synth using flite
 - do speech recog using pocketsphinx (but only works well with sampling rate of 16000)
 - do speech synth/recog using ws_speech_server (this permits to use google/amazon/azure/etc speech services)
+- do speech envelope detection for Speech Sample Cross-Correlation testing (useful to check audio in case of low bit-rate codecs like G.729 and GSM)

 TODO: